nikiimisal/3-tier_Architecture_Related/EBS.md

 <h1>Part 1: Attaching a New EBS Volume to an EC2 Instance</h1>

-1. launch instance for a demo.
+<h2>1. launch instance for a demo.<h2></h2>

    Please create a volume in the same Availability Zone as the EC2 instance.

     >>note  : We can attach the EBS volume of one EC2 instance to another EC2 instance—even if it's the root volume.

-2. Create & Attach the Volume (via AWS Console)
+<h2>2.
+Create & Attach the Volume (via AWS Console)</h2>

  i.
 Open the EC2 Dashboard in the AWS Management Console.

  ii.
 Navigate to “Volumes” under Elastic Block Store.

  iii.
 Click “Create volume”:

    • Choose the volume type (e.g., GP2, GP3).